2021 Flames Report Card: Noah Hanifin - News Break

 2021 Flames Report Card: Noah Hanifin

 2020-21 Stats: 47 GP, 4 G, 11 A, 15 Pts, 18 PIM, -2 MGMacGillivray: A For the first time in his career, I think Noah Hanifin really showed the type of defender that he had projected to be since going 5th overall to Carolina in 2015.
-While early in the year it seemed as though a lot of his improvement came simply from playing with Chris Tanev who may have been the perfect partner for him, he also really showed a lot of development when he was paired away from Tanev later in the season.www.chatsports.com
+While early in the year it seemed as though a lot of his improvement came simply from playing with Chris Tanev who may have been the perfect partner for him, he also really showed a lot of development when he was paired away from Tanev later in the season.
+As much as his overall play improved defensively, I think the biggest improvement for Hanifin was that he did a good job of eliminating some of the mental mistakes we had seen in previous seasons and really became a reliable top pairing guy.
+While his point totals took a hit, he actually was really coming around before his season-ending injury with 12 points in his final 23 games.www.matchsticksandgasoline.com